 The layers are where the strength is.
 Think of it as skin.
 Would you just want one layer of skin or 5 layers of skin to protect you?
 The thinner the skin, the easier it is to bleed.
 The thinner your roof the easier it is to leak.

-You should discuss your options with a contractor that performs both systems to give you an honest opinion on what is best for you.
+honest opinion on what is best for you.
 Do you have problems with birds, insects, and rodents?
-Then a built up roof would be best for you.
+Then a built-up roof would be best for you.
 Do you have hard to reach areas that would make installation difficult if not impossible?
 Then foam might be a better solution.
 Also, make sure to discuss the longevity expectations you have with your roof and home.
 These are all important factors in making the right choice for you.

 Split seems, bubbles, and material degradation in areas where water sits.
 All can be repaired without replacing the roof.